Shaded Polygon Graph

 • opacity: the opacity (between 0 and 1) of the fill region.

-In the polygon and region under the curve, the draw method uses the verticies (or the plot command which uses the curve itself) and ends with cycle indicated that the region is closed.
+In the polygon and region under the curve, the draw method uses the vertices (or the plot command which uses the curve itself) and ends with cycle indicating that the region is closed.

 The colors are defined in the LaTeX xcolor package